Anyone who ever changed the world had three things at their disposal.

 The thing about the native talent is that it can be incredibly difficult to identify.
 And here’s why – because it comes so naturally to you that you don’t recognize it as a talent.
 It is a skill that has always just been there, so you naturally assume everyone has it in their possession.

-Think of every pair of tie-up shoes you ever purchased.
+Think of every pair of sneakers you ever purchased.
 Didn’t they all come with laces?
-You would never expect to open up the box to a brand new pair of sneakers to find that the laces weren’t included.
+You would never expect to open up the box to a brand new pair of shoes to find that the laces weren’t included.
 Your native talent is like the laces.
 You just assume there’s a pair of laces in every box.
 That your native talent – whatever it is – comes with every human body, just like it comes with yours.
 It’s like breathing or sweating – it’s just a part of being a person.

 Quite often, someone else will spot your native talent before you do.
 Someone will say to you, for example: “You’re so good at leading a meeting.”
 And you may be surprised.
 You’ll dismiss the compliment.
 And then someone else may identify the same thing.
 Or you may find yourself wanting to jump in and run other meetings that you’re a part of simply to make them more efficient or effective.
 And eventually you might start to realize that something you’d never given a second thought to – running a highly effective meeting – was in fact a secret superpower that lies in you that other people don’t possess.